 A clear plan covers:

 B2B brands often focus on LinkedIn and YouTube for thought leadership.
-Consumer brands lean on Instagram, TikTok, and Facebook for visuals, short videos, and community.
+Consumer brands lean on Instagram, TikTok, and Facebook for visuals, short videos, and community outreach.

-Organic reach on many platforms has declined as more brands compete for attention.
-That means you need either very engaging content, paid promotion, or both.
+Organic reach on many platforms has declined as more brands compete for attention in a similar space.
+That means you need either very engaging content, paid promotion, or both to work for you.

 5. Email marketing